JazzJE/dynamically-allocated-mlp/README.md

    - Boolean values should be 0s or 1s, not "True"/"False"
    - No strings or characters allowed
 3. **Feature normalization**: To skip normalization for certain features, prefix the feature name with "\~" (e.g., "\~is_coastal_luxury"; refer to initial dataset.csv feature column names)
+4. **MLP Regeneration**: Delete the "nn_current_state" directory to retrain the MLP on the new data set from scratch and get rid of any old valueshttps://www.kaggle.com/datasets/camnugent/california-housing-prices

 ### Running the Program